Bilal Asif

-Mohammad Bilal Asif (born 24 September 1985) is a Pakistani cricketer who represents the national team as well a singer-songwriter.
+Mohammad Bilal Asif (born 24 September 1985) is a Pakistani cricketer who represents the national team and also a singer-songwriter.

 In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).

 Personal life

-The son of an electrician father based in Kuwait, and the nephew of domestic left-arm seamer Zahid Saeed, Bilal Asif roots are from the Allo Mahar Sharif village, on the outskirts of Daska and close to Sialkot, while in terms of education, he has a degree in arts and is himself fond of singing.
+The son of an electrician based in Kuwait, and the nephew of domestic left-arm seamer Zahid Saeed, Bilal Asif's family is from the Allo Mahar Sharif village, on the outskirts of Daska and close to Sialkot.
+In terms of education, he has a degree in arts and is fond of singing.

 Cricket career

 Domestic career

 Asif holds the record for scoring the most runs on debut in a Twenty20 match, with 114.

 In April 2018, he was named in Sindh's squad for the 2018 Pakistan Cup.
 He was the joint-leading wicket-taker for Sindh during the tournament, with six dismissals in four matches.
 In March 2019, he was named in Federal Areas' squad for the 2019 Pakistan Cup.

 In September 2019, he was named in Central Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 In January 2021, he was named in Central Punjab's squad for the 2020–21 Pakistan Cup.